-The Let’s Talk About Diabetes workshop is a 60-minute interactive program designed to help participants learn about diabetes and how to read signs and symptoms of prediabetes before being diagnosed.
+The Let’s Talk About Preventing Diabetes workshop is a 60-minute interactive program designed to help participants prevent diabetes, learn about the condition, and how to recognize signs and symptoms.

-WHL will partner with community organizations across the state to deliver workshops on the following topics:
+WHL partnered with community organizations across the state to deliver workshops on the following topics:

 - Understanding Type 2 Diabetes

 - Difference between Type 1 Diabetes and Type 2 Diabetes

 - Damage diabetes can do to the body

 This program is no longer grant funded.
 WHL may be able to provide programming for a fee.
 Please contact us for more information.

 Sign up for our Health Literacy Digest to get our latest news.